Did DESI DR2 truly reveal dynamical dark energy?: Data and methodology

-{\it Data and methodology.} We use the Planck 2018 high-$\ell$ \texttt{plik} temperature (TT) likelihood at multipoles $30\leqslant\ell\leqslant2508$, polarization (EE) and their cross-correlation (TE) data at $30\leqslant\ell\leqslant1996$, and the low-$\ell$ TT \texttt{Commander} and \texttt{SimAll} EE likelihoods at $2\leqslant\ell\leqslant29$ \cite{Planck:2019nip}.
+We use the Planck 2018 high-$\ell$ \texttt{plik} temperature (TT) likelihood at multipoles $30\leqslant\ell\leqslant2508$, polarization (EE) and their cross-correlation (TE) data at $30\leqslant\ell\leqslant1996$, and the low-$\ell$ TT \texttt{Commander} and \texttt{SimAll} EE likelihoods at $2\leqslant\ell\leqslant29$ \cite{Planck:2019nip}.
 We adopt conservatively the Planck lensing likelihood \cite{Planck:2018lbu} from \texttt{SMICA} maps at $8\leqslant\ell \leqslant400$.
 We use the most recent 13 BAO measurements from DESI DR2 including the BGS, LRG1, LRG2, LRG3+ELG1, ELG2, QSO and Ly$\alpha$ samples at effective redshifts $z_{\rm eff}=0.295$, 0.51, 0.706, 0.934, 1.321, 1.484 and $2.33$, respectively \cite{DESI:2025zgx,DESI:2025fii,DESI:2025zpo}.
 To completely explore the DE EoS at late times, we adopt three well-calibrated SN compilations: (i) Pantheon+ consisting of 1701 data points from 18 different surveys in $z\in[0.00122, 2.26137]$ \cite{Brout:2022vxf}; (ii) Union3 with 22 spline-interpolated data points derived by 2087 SN from 24 different surveys in $z\in[0.05, 2.26]$ \cite{Rubin:2023ovl}; (iii) DESY5 including 1735 effective data points in $z\in[0.025, 1.130]$ \cite{DES:2024jxu}.
+We carefully explain why we use calibrated SN datasets to implement constraints in the supplementary material (SM).

 To calculate the background dynamics of the universe and theoretical power spectra, we use the Boltzmann solver \texttt{CAMB} \cite{Lewis:1999bs}.
 To implement the Bayesian analysis, we employ the Monte Carlo Markov Chain (MCMC) method to infer the posterior distributions of model parameters using the publicly available package \texttt{Cobaya} \cite{Torrado:2020dgo}.
 We assess the convergence of MCMC chains via the Gelman-Rubin criterion $R-1\lesssim 0.01$ \cite{Gelman:1992zz} and analyze them using \texttt{Getdist} \cite{Lewis:2019xzd}.